CDCgov/spheres-augur-build/README.md

 This repo contains build files for the [SPHERES builds](https://nextstrain.org/groups/spheres) hosted by the [Nextstrain](https://nextstrain.org/) and a description the upstream subsampling steps performed prior to the analysis pipeline.

+The previous version of this repo can be found in the [archive branch](https://github.com/CDCgov/spheres-augur-build/tree/archive)

 ## Usage

 Clone this repository.